Spawn Guide • Fire Starter Hunt

 Is Charmander hard to find in Cobblemon?

-Do I need to hunt only at night or only during the day?
+Do I need to hunt at a specific time?

 Where should I look first for Charmander?